 Another situation to be considered is called Transmutation.
 Whatever inherited property can be considered a joint property if you assigned ownership of that property to your partner.
 Let’s say you inherited a house from your parents when they passed away.
 You decided to put your spouse’s name to the deed of that inherited house.
 Now your spouse will be entitled and will have an ownership interest in that property.
 If the divorce is finalized, it can be considered as a joint property instead of a separate property.

-So all things considered, at the start of any relationship, spouses will have no problems sharing inheritances with their other half, only to regret doing it once the relationship goes south and a divorce is needed.
+So all things considered, at the start of any relationship, spouses will have no problems sharing inheritances with their other half, only to regret doing it once the relationship goes south and divorce is needed.
 Obtaining concrete proof is critical to getting sole custody of any inheritance.
 Are you about to receive an inheritance and you’re still married?
 You might want to know all the options that you have at your disposal.
 You will also want to be sure it won’t be considered as marital property.
 It would be wise to get an attorney who knows how to handle this type of situation.

 If it’s money that you’re inheriting, you might want to consider opening up a bank account under your own name only.
 You would then deposit the funds with the sole goal of leaving it untouched until you can consult with an attorney.
 You would then go and get legal advice.
-By doing so, you will be informed in the best course of action to take and what your rights are.
+By doing so, you will be informed of the best course of action to take and what your rights are.
 You can then decide and act appropriately.
 Our lawyers here at Clearway Law will make sure you will be provided with professional insights.
 You will get all the right assessments and recommendations on what course of action to take.